MelissaMemic/Melissa/README.md

 # Heyy this is Melly's GitHub 👋

 ## I'm a student, pianist and activist.
-Also I do programming too..
+Well I do programming too..

 - 🌱 I’m a software engineering student at Faculty of Information technologies
 - 👯 I’m looking to collaborate with other content creators